Nathn/AREA/doc/Add a service.md

 ## Overview

 This guide outlines the steps to add a new service to the AREA project.
 Follow these instructions to seamlessly integrate your service into the existing ecosystem.
+> [!WARNING]
-> ⚠️ This guide may not be entirely accurate for some special cases, like services that depends on others APIs (like YouTube depends on Google API).
+> This guide may not be entirely accurate for some special cases, like services that depends on others APIs (like YouTube depends on Google API).
 Discuss with other contributors before following it.

 ## Prerequisites